chen-jin021/lightning-blockchain/README.md

 5. **Server**
    - Two servers.
 First, **SegWit** protocol on the node's server.
 Then the lightning protocol on the lightning node's server.

-# Code References for Various Cryptocurrency Components
+# Code References for Cryptocurrency Components

 Below is a list of various components of the cryptocurrency ecosystem, along with the corresponding code references: